codefordenver/gsn/README.md

 The output here should tell you many things.
 For one, it should confirm that you are on the branch you created in case you had any doubts.
 Furthermore, you should observe that your newly created file (myfile) is untracked and waiting to be staged for a commit.
 To stage the file, type the following:

 ```
-git add -A
+git add myfile
 ```

-This stages all of the changes you've made, which may be a bit overkill for a single file.
+This stages myfile to be committed to gits record of changes.
 Now, you'll want to commit those changes and include a message that describes how things have been modified.

 ```
 git commit -m "I added a file named myfile!"